AutomationMusician/super-bowl-quiz/Readme.md

     }
     ```
 * The `configs/state.json` object has the following attributes:
     * `open`: a boolean value determining whether the quiz is open (`true`) or closed (`false`).
 When the quiz is open, users will be able to take and submit quizzes.
-When the quiz is closed, users will not be redirected away from the quiz page and any quizzes that are submitted are not accpeted.
+When the quiz is closed, users will not be redirected away from the quiz page and any quizzes that are submitted are not accepted.

+## configs/games.json
+Create a file called `configs/games.json`.
+This should be a json array of simultaneous games hosted by this site.

+    ```json
+    [
+        "game1",
+        "game2"
+    ]
+    ```

 ## Services